Apprenticeships Process

 Instructions for Employers who have an annual pay bill of LESS than £3million

-Apprenticeship tuition is paid using levy via the Employer’s Government DAS account.
-Tuition is the Education Provider’s apprenticeship course cost.
-The below instructions relate to tuition financial support only (any instructions regarding training grants will be separate / require different additional action to the below).
+Level 2 – Level 6 Apprenticeship tuition fees (and Level 7 until 2026) are paid using levy via the Employer’s Government DAS account.
+Tuition fee is the Education Provider’s apprenticeship course cost.
+The below instructions relate to tuition fee financial support only (any instructions regarding training grants will be separate / require different additional action to the below).

 Non-Levy paying Employers are smaller employers who do not pay money into their own Government levy pot to accumulate their own apprenticeship levy.
 Instead, Non-levy payers have the following options:

-Option 1: The tuition will be 100% financed by the Government if:
+Option 1: The tuition fee will be 100% financed by the Government if:

-- Candidate is aged 16 – 21 when the course starts
+• Candidate is aged 16 – 21 when the course starts (or 15 if their 16th birthday is between the last Friday of June and 31 August)

 The Education Provider will advise Employer of any steps needed relating to this throughout the application process.
 The Employer will still need to create / update their organisation’s Employer DAS account, if not done so already.

-- Primary Care Employers must email the NHSE NW Levy Team on [email protected] and request Levy Transfer instructions (action this asap, once your course application has started).
+• Primary Care Employers must email the NHSE NW Levy Team on [email protected] and request Levy Transfer instructions (action this asap, once your course application has started).
+If a levy transfer is sourced, the NHSE NW Levy Team will provide you with further guidance (if needed refer back to guidance within Step 5 above to help you with the DAS account stages).

-- Social Care Employers must email Dawn Werra, Social Care Apprenticeship Lead, confirming they require this, so Dawn can request instructions on your behalf.
+• Social Care Employers can email Dawn Werra confirming they require this, so Dawn can request instructions on your behalf.

-Employer must read, agree & keep up-to-date with ESFA Apprenticeship Funding Rules
+Employer must read, agree & keep up-to-date with DfE Apprenticeship Funding Rules

 Instructions for Employers who have an annual pay bill of MORE than £3million

-Apprenticeship tuition is paid using levy via the Employer’s Government DAS account.
-Tuition is the Education Provider’s apprenticeship course cost.
-The below instructions relate to tuition financial support only (any instructions regarding training grants will be separate / require additional action to the below).
+Level 2 – Level 6 Apprenticeship tuition fees (and Level 7 until 2026) are paid using levy via the Employer’s Government DAS account.
+The tuition fee is the Education Provider’s apprenticeship course cost.
+The below instructions relate to tuition fee financial support only (any instructions regarding training grants will be separate / require additional action to the below).

-Levy-paying Employers are large employers who pay 0.5% of annual pay bill into their Government Levy Pot, to generate levy to pay for their employee’s apprenticeship tuition.
+Levy-paying Employers are large employers who pay 0.5% of annual pay bill into their Government Levy Pot, to generate levy to pay for their employee’s apprenticeship tuition fees.
 Levy-payers have different options depending on the levy they have available:

-Option 1: If sufficient levy in levy pot to cover 100% of the tuition: Employer must use this to pay the tuition.
+Option 1: If sufficient levy in levy pot to cover 100% of the tuition fee: Employer must use this to pay the tuition fee.

-Option 2: If some levy left in levy pot: Employer can reserve a 95% Co-investment.
-This is sometimes called funding reservation / contribution and is when the Government pay 95% of the tuition, with Employer paying the remaining 5%.
+Option 2: If some levy left in levy pot: Employer can reserve a 95% Co-investment (this option will reduce to 75% from April 2026).
+This is sometimes called funding reservation / contribution and is when the Government pay 95% of the tuition fee, with Employer paying the remaining 5%.
 Employer will need to reserve the Co-investment via their DAS account.
 The reservation must be in place prior to the apprenticeship course start date.
 Instructions on how to do this (and more details) are here: Co-investment GOV.UK .
 Alternatively, your Education Provider may be able to do this on your behalf (please check directly with your Education Provider about this / follow the instructions they provide).
 Employers who are applying for a Levy Transfer can still reserve Co-investment funds as a back-up.

-Option 3: If no levy left in levy pot: Employer can apply for 100% Levy Transfer or 95% Co-investment.
+Option 3: If no levy left in levy pot: Employer can apply for 100% Levy Transfer or 95% Co-investment (this will reduce to 75% from April 2026).
 For Co-investment instructions, please see Option 2 above.
-To apply for a Levy Transfer, use the following instructions: Primary Care and Social Care Employers have the option to apply for a Levy Transfer (levy gifted from another organisation) to cover 100% of the tuition.
+To apply for a Levy Transfer, use the following instructions: Primary Care and Social Care Employers have the option to apply for a Levy Transfer (levy gifted from another organisation) to cover 100% of the tuition fee.
 In Lancashire and South Cumbria, this is facilitated by the NHSE North West Levy Team who require as much notice as possible, but no less than 2-3 months.
 Funds must be in place (and showing correctly on the Employer’s DAS account and Education Provider’s DAS account) prior to the apprenticeship course start date.
-Levy Transfers are not guaranteed; if unable to secure, Employer will need to reserve a 95% Co-investment.
+Levy Transfers are not guaranteed; if unable to secure, Employer will need to reserve a Co-investment.

-- Primary Care Employers must email the NHSE NW Levy Team on [email protected] and request Levy Transfer instructions (action this ASAP, once your course application has started).
+• Primary Care Employers must email the NHSE NW Levy Team on [email protected] and request Levy Transfer instructions (action this ASAP, once your course application has started).
+If a levy transfer is sourced, the NHSE NW Levy Team will provide you with further guidance (if needed refer back to guidance within Step 5 above to help you with the DAS account stages).

-- Social Care Employers must email Dawn Werra, Social Care Apprenticeship Lead, confirming they require this, so Dawn can request instructions on your behalf.
+• Social Care Employers can email Dawn Werra confirming they require this, so Dawn can request instructions on your behalf.

 If you are unsure which of the above relates to your application: find out more via this Gov website Pay Apprenticeship Levy – GOV.UK or contact the Gov DAS account team (details within Step 5 above).